markusylisiurunen/cli/README.md

 A framework for building CLIs with Node.js.
 This project takes a minimalistic approach and tries to enable building CLI applications with minimal effort and great DX/UX.

+> NOTE!
+This project is currently work in progress and most likely will not work at all.
+It is not
+> recommended to use in any real project at the moment.

 ## The problem

 Work in progress.